Pediatric Bone Marrow & Stem Cell Transplant

 Our pediatric bone marrow transplant experts provide highly personalized care to young patients who require the most advanced diagnostic and treatment approaches.
-With a full system of care behind our transplant treat, we treat infants as young as three months with a seamless transition to recovery.
+Backed by a full care system, we treat infants as young as three months with a seamless transition to recovery.

 One of the hallmarks of our transplant service is our relationship-based care.
 We communicate with families and primary care doctors to develop a care plan that meets each patient’s individual needs.
 Our program offers comprehensive services, including follow-up care and monitoring.
 Other services include pre-transplant assessment, donor selection options and evaluation, parent and patient education, and psychosocial services.

 An affiliate of the National Marrow Donor Program, our bone marrow transplant program is among the most accomplished and respected in the nation.
 Our young patients also benefit from the latest clinical research and advanced medicine for bone marrow transplantation.

-Our experienced team has received accreditation from the Foundation for the Accreditation of Cellular Therapy and membership in the National Pediatric Blood and Marrow Transplant Consortium.
-We have also been designated as a national designation as a Center of Excellence.
+Our experienced team has accreditation from the Foundation for the Accreditation of Cellular Therapy.
+We are also a member of the National Pediatric Blood and Marrow Transplant Consortium.
+In addition, we are nationally designated Center of Excellence.
 This means the UH pediatric bone marrow transplant program exceeds national standards in patient care, laboratory practices and patient outcomes.

 Conditions Treated by Bone Marrow Transplant

 Thanks to ongoing research, bone marrow transplants have become an effective approach to treat certain cancers and blood disorders.
 We treat a broad range of pediatric cancers including: